-From large boat grills that can feed a crew of 20 or more people to smaller compact grills that fit on almost any boat.
+From large boat grills that can feed a crew of 20 or more people to smaller compact grills that fit almost any boat.
 There is a gas boat grill out there for anyone and everyone.

 Also, the smaller a propane boat grill is, the cheaper it will be.
 You can find propane boat grills for less than $100.
 Gas is also very cheap, especially portable gas canisters.
 The smaller grills and gas canisters are also easy to store on most boats.

 The main safety concern is to make sure to let it cool down properly after using it and before storing it away.
 The flame on a propane grill can leave the metal at very high temperatures for a long time.
 So let it cool off for a while after use.

 Propane grills give you better control over the temperature.
 It is often easier to prepare food on propane grills.
 So if you plan on eating a lot of fish or scallops on your boat, you might want to invest in a propane grill.

 - Provides greater control over temperature